harvic3/nodetskeleton/README.md

 ## Using with ExpressJs

-The easy way is go to `repo for ExpressJs` in this <a href="https://github.com/harvic3/nodetskeleton-express" target="_blank" >Link</a>, but if you want the more elaborate one follow these steps:

-Delete `dependencies` and `devDependencies` for `KoaJs` from `package.json` file.

-> Delete all commented code (corresponding to `KoaJs`) in the files into following directories:

-`src/infrastructure/server/...`,
-`src/adapters/controllers/...`,
-`application/result/BaseController.ts`,
-`src/infrastructure/middleware`

-And then, continue with the `installation` step described in this manual.
+Clone this repo or use it as template, and then, continue with the `installation` step described in this guide.

 ### Controllers